What is a bartending certification or licence?

 - preventing customers from overconsuming

-What to consider when hiring a bartender
+What should employers consider when hiring a bartender?

 To hire skilled bartenders and ensure proper training and certification, consider the following aspects: